cs1302uga/cs1302-c4-alpha/README.rst

 Below in example of some code that drops several tokens into the grid of a game object in the ``GamePhase.READY`` phase.
-Each line of code is followed by an illustration of what the inside of that object should look like immediately after the line has executed -- please note that the object is in ``GamePhase.PLAYABLE`` phase immediately after the first line has executed:
+Each line of code is followed by an illustration of what the inside of that object should look like immediately after the line has executed.
+Please note that the object is in the ``GamePhase.PLAYABLE`` phase immediately after the first line has executed:

 .. code-block:: java